chribonn/bnkSEPA/documentation/Install.md

 <a name="7Zip"></a>Install 7-Zip
 ---------------------------------

-Part of the process of generating the SCTE file requires that you zip the XLSM file.
+Part of the process of generating the SCT file requires that you zip the XLSM file.

 While there are a number of programs that generate zip file, 7Zip is the one that has been tested with this solution.